SAP-docs/contribution-guidelines/docs/contributing.md

 5. You use the "✎ Edit" link to launch the browser-based editor for that page, and make your contribution.

-6. Once you're happy with your contribution, and have saved the changes you've made, you'll be guided in creating a pull request, which is the unit of conversation that combines the actual details of your content contribution offering, with the conversation that will then take place between you and the team responsible for the SAP documentation page in question.
+6. Once you're happy with your contribution, and have saved the changes you've made, you're guided through the process of creating a pull request.
+A pull request is the unit of conversation that combines the actual details of your content contribution offering with the conversation that will then take place between you and the team responsible for the SAP documentation page in question.

-7. During that conversation, various checks will be made, some automated, some human-based, to confirm whether the contribution is appropriate and will add value.
-A successful contribution will be merged into the SAP documentation page source and the pull request is then closed.
+7. During that conversation, various checks are made, some automated, some human-based, to confirm whether the contribution is appropriate and will add value.
+A successful contribution is merged into the SAP documentation page source and the pull request is then closed.

 **Back in the SAP Help Portal**

-8. For those content contributions that are successful, the changes will eventually be merged back into the source repository in the [SAP-docs][sap-docs-org] organization.
-From there, it is only a matter of time before those changes then also appear on the page in the SAP Help Portal.
+8. For those content contributions that are successful, the changes are eventually merged back into the source repository in the [SAP-docs][sap-docs-org] organization.
+From there, it's only a matter of time before those changes then also appear on the page in the SAP Help Portal.

 9. Congratulations - you've just collaborated with us and made a valuable contribution to SAP documentation.
 Thank you!

-For more details about making a content contribution, please see [How to contribute content](content/README.md).
+For more details about making a content contribution, see [How to contribute content](content/README.md).